NeuralAman/iiitb-projects/README.md

 - Telecom Churn Case Study (ML algorithms, RFE, model selection, etc.)
 - Gramener Case Study
 - HMM_based_POS_tagging_Viterbi:  Build your own HMM-based POS tagger and implement the Viterbi algorithm using the Penn Treebank training corpus.
 Modify the Viterbi algorithm to solve the problem of unknown words using at least two techniques
+- Using CNN to classify the type of flower
+- Detect anomalies in chest X-Ray scans using RSNet